daspete/manablox-api/readme.md

 ## Going further

-we have a web app for using and building your api, you'll find it here: [https://github.com/daspete/manablox-api-builder](https://github.com/daspete/manablox-api-builder)
+we have a web app for using and building your api, have a look at [manablox-api-builder](https://github.com/daspete/manablox-api-builder)